stat_dens1d_labels() Sets values mapped to the

 Specific observations can be protected from having the label replaced by

-vectors function as indexes to rows in data
+vectors function as indexes to rows in data, while a character

 vector is compared to values in the variable mapped to the label